iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 again looked to an 18th century treaty to address a contemporary problem by adopting a licensing system (see figure 9).

-{% figure caption: "The authors of the 1846 Comanche treaty borrowed language that regulated traders from the 1795 Treaty of Greenville.
+{% figure caption: "Figure 9.
+The authors of the 1846 Comanche treaty borrowed language that regulated traders from the 1795 Treaty of Greenville.
 In both situations, the respective Indian nations comprised a majority of the population and the United States sought to ensure the safe travel and commerce of its traders by establishing a licensing system." %}
 ![A chart showing side-by-side comparison of the language used in the seventeen hundred and ninety-five Treaty of Greenville and the eighteen hundred and forty-six Comanche Treaty](/assets/img/v01/catalano/figure9.png)
 {% endfigure %}